Explaining Machine Learning Models using Entropic Variable Projection: Conclusion

-The first key advantage of this strategy is first to preserve as much as possible the distribution of the test set $(X_i^1,\dots ,X_i^p, \hat{Y_i},Y_i ),\, i = 1,\dots, n$ and thus preserving the correlations of the input variables that have then an impact on the indicators computed by using our procedure.
-In contrasts with other interpretability paradigms such as the PAC learning framework \citet{valiant2013probably}, we do not create artificial outliers.
-Its second key advantage is that, for a given perturbation, the weights are obtained by minimizing a one-dimensional convex function, for which the evaluation cost is $\mathcal{O}(n)$.
-The total cost is then $\mathcal{O}(np)$ for studying the impact of each of the $p$ variables (see Appendix~\ref{ssec:ComputaBurden}) and there is no need to generate new data, nor even to compute new predictions from the black box algorithm, which is particularly costly if $n$ or $p$ is large.
+The first key advantage of this strategy is to preserve as much as possible the distribution of the test set $(X_i^1,\dots ,X_i^p, \hat{Y_i},Y_i ),\, i = 1,\dots, n$ and thus preserving the correlations of the input variables that have then an impact on the indicators computed by using our procedure.
+In contrasts with other interpretability paradigms such as the PAC learning framework \citep{valiant2013probably}, we do not create artificial outliers.
+Its second key advantage is that, for a given perturbation, the weights are obtained by minimizing a convex function, for which the evaluation cost is $\mathcal{O}(n)$.
+The total cost is then $\mathcal{O}(np)$ for studying the impact of each of the $p$ variables (see Section~\ref{ssec:ComputaBurden}) and there is no need to generate new data, nor even to compute new predictions from the black box algorithm, which is particularly costly if $n$ or $p$ is large.
 Our procedure therefore scales particularly well to large datasets as \textit{e.g.} real-world image databases.
-Finally, the flexibility of the entropic variable projection procedure enables to study the response to various types of stress on the input variables (not only their mean but also their variability, joint correlations, ...) and thus to interpret the decision rules encountered in a wide range applications encountered in the field of Machine Learning.
+Finally, the flexibility of the entropic variable projection procedure enables to study the response to various types of stress on the input variables (not only their mean but also their variability, joint correlations, ...) and thus to interpret the decision rules encountered in a wide range of applications in the field of machine learning. \\ A package in Python with other examples and industrial use cases is available at \url{https://gems-ai.aniti.fr/}. .1in